leandroviajando/ir/README.md

 - In case of ground truth clusters:
   - E.g. Normalized Mutual Information (NMI)

-Deep clustering: Optimizing objective is typically composed of two parts:
+Deep clustering (based on an autoencoder): Optimizing objective is typically composed of two parts:

 1. Network loss: feature learning: e.g., reconstruction loss of an autoencoder (AE), of a variational autoencoder (VAE) or the adversarial loss of a generative adversarial network (GAN)
 2. Clustering loss: encourages the feature points to form groups or become more discriminative: e.g., k-means loss, penalization of proximity to each cluster centroid